data-edu/data-science-in-education/_book/16-teaching-data-science.md

 knowledge (either explicitly or through references to other resources) and recommendations for where to begin based on prior expertise.
-We also provided screenshots--particularly in [Chapter 5/Getting Started with R and RStudio](#c05) and [Chapter 6/Foundational Skills](#c06)--that are annotated and reflective of the content in the text to help show readers how to use what they are reading about.
+We also provided screenshots--particularly in [Chapter 5/Getting Started with R and RStudio](#c05) and [Chapter 6/Foundational Skills](#c06)---that are annotated and reflective of the content in the text to help show readers how to use what they are reading about.

 Lastly, we considered inclusivity and accessibility when differentiating this book.
-For inclusivity, we considered who makes up the audience for this text and how a broader view of who participates in data science informs the types of challenges, topics, and data that we included. and accessibility (technically, in terms of how a wide audience of readers is able to access and use the book, as well how the content is written based on the unique assets that those in education bring) along with how we differentiate the book.
+For inclusivity, we considered who makes up the audience for this text and how a broader view of who participates in data science informs the types of challenges, topics, and data that we included and its accessibility (technically, in terms of how a wide audience of readers is able to access and use the book as well how the content is written based on the unique assets that those in education bring), along with how we differentiate the book.

-### Working in the Open
+### Working in the open

 We started writing this book in the open, on GitHub.
 This allowed us to share the book as it developed.
 Writing the book in the open also allowed others from